Automating Wall and Door Detection in CAD

 points = [(p1.x, p1.y), (p2.x, p2.y)]

-elif dxftype == 'LWPOLYLINE':
+elif dxftype == "LWPOLYLINE":

-# Each tuple is (x, y, start_width, end_width, bulge); take xy only.
+# get_points() yields (x, y, start_width, end_width, bulge); keep xy.

 points = [(p[0], p[1]) for p in entity.get_points()]